mate-academy/py-bomberman-two/README.md

 use `sprite.rect.collidepoint((x, y))`.
 Fire exists for a small amount of time.
 3. Create enemies.
 Enemies should be generated out of bounds within one second.
 Add an event for this.
-Enemies should charge the player.
+Enemies should chase the player.
 The enemy should not walk over the walls or bombs.
 [Events](https://realpython.com/pygame-a-primer/#custom-events)
 4. If the player or any enemy touches the fire - he dies immediately.